 Even though there are numerous advantages to trading after hours, you’re faced with several risks that include:

-Options Trading Market Hours Bottom Line
+Final Thoughts on Options Market Hours

-Options traders can use the after-hours trading to lock in gains or hedge using equities.
-Since options market hours are limited to regular trading hours, after-hours trading is a great way to both profit and protect profits on expected news.
+Options traders can use after-hours trading to lock in gains or hedge using equities.
+Since options market hours are limited to regular trading hours, after-hours trading is a great way to profit and protect profits on expected news.

 Nevertheless, executing trade after regular market hours poses inherent risks.
-At this point, it’s safe to say the regular trading hours offer better liquidity and more efficient markets.
+At this point, it’s safe to say that regular trading hours offer better liquidity and more efficient markets.
 In other words, prices are more reflective of fair value.